 - ATB uses personal data for security purposes to prevent fraud and possible resulting damage in relation to its services as much as possible.

-ATB has the right to process personal data on the basis of one of the following legal grounds: for the execution of an agreement between ATB and a customer, on the basis of a legitimate interest of ATB, or to comply with a legal obligation that rests on ATB.
+ATB has the right to process personal data on the basis of one of the following legal grounds: for the execution of an agreement between ATB and a customer, on the basis of a legitimate interest of ATB, or to comply with a legal obligation.

 Personal data received from third parties

-ATB uses various external sources to obtain additional information about its customers for customer identification and screening purposes, such as the Chamber of commerce, Dow Jones and Bloomberg.
+ATB uses various external sources to obtain additional information about its customers for customer identification and screening purposes, such as the Chamber of Commerce, Dow Jones, Compliance Link, Bloomberg, newspapers and websites.

 Who has access and where is personal data stored?